plforacle/mysql-enterprise-intro/install-ee-hold/install-ee.md

 ### Prerequisites

 This lab assumes you have:

-* Completed Labs 1 and 2
+* A working Oracle Linux machine
-* or a working Oracle Linux machine
+* The MySQL Enterprise rpms for Oracle Linux inside /workshop directory

 ### Lab standard